Independent transversals in bipartite correspondence-covers: Introduction

-Here we relax the setting somewhat by considering the consequences of our previous findings for two natural generalisations of list-covers.
+Here we relax the setting somewhat by considering the consequences of our previous findings for a natural generalisation of list-covers.
 A {\em correspondence-assignment} for $G$ via $L$ is a cover $H$ for $G$ via $L$ such that for each edge $vv'\in E(G)$, the subgraph induced between $L(v)$ and $L(v')$ is a matching.
 We call such an $H$ a {\em correspondence-cover} for $G$ with respect to $L$.
 Every list-cover is a correspondence-cover.

 Consider Problem~\ref{prob:general} assuming that $H$ is a correspondence-cover of $G$ with respect to $L$.
-Then if we only have conditions on $\Delta_A$ and $\Delta_B$ (so with $D_A\ge \Delta_A$, $D_B\ge \Delta_B$), this is related to {\em correspondence colouring}~\cite{DvPo18,FHK16}.
-If instead we only have conditions on $D_A$ and $D_B$ (so with $\Delta_A=\Delta_B=\infty$), then this is related to finding independent transversals with respect to partitions of local degree $1$, as originally proposed by Aharoni and Holzman, cf.~\cite{LoSu07}.
-Both of these stronger variants of list colouring have seen interesting recent advances, cf.~e.g.~\cite{Ber19,Mol18+,DKPS20+,GlSu20+,KaKe20+}.
+This leads to two natural forms of Problem~\ref{prob:general} that are strengthenings of the one that we studied with Alon in~\cite{ACK20+}.
+If we only have conditions on $\Delta_A$ and $\Delta_B$ (so with $D_A\ge \Delta_A$, $D_B\ge \Delta_B$), then this is related to {\em correspondence colouring}~\cite{DvPo18,FHK16}.
+If instead we only have conditions on $D_A$ and $D_B$ (so with $\Delta_A=\Delta_B=\infty$), then this is related to finding independent transversals with respect to partitions of local degree $1$, as originally proposed by Aharoni and Holzman, see~\cite{LoSu07}.
+Both of these stronger variants of list colouring have seen interesting recent advances, see~e.g.~\cite{Ber19,Mol18+,DKPS20+,GlSu20+,KaKe20+}.
+Although here it is corollary to the work of Loh and Sudakov~\cite{LoSu07} that for each $\eps>0$, $k_A = k_B=(1+\eps)D$ suffices provided $\Delta$ is large enough, we will see how to improve on this statement in a way that is nearly optimal in various regimes.

 The purpose of this note is to show the following progress towards Problem~\ref{prob:general} specific to correspondence-covers.

 \begin{theorem} Let $G$ and $H$ be bipartite graphs with bipartitions $(A_G,B_G)$, $(A_H,B_H)$, respectively, such that $H$ is a bipartite correspondence-cover of $G$ with respect to some $L: A_G\to 2^{A_H}, B_G\to 2^{B_H}$.
 Assume one of the following conditions, as stated or with roles exchanged between $A$ and $B$. \begin{enumerate} \item $k_B \ge (ek_A D_B)^{1/(k_A-1)}D_A$. \item \( e(k_AD_A(k_BD_B-1)+1) \left(1-(1-1/k_B)^{D_A}\right)^{k_A} \le 1. \) \item \( e(\Delta_A(\Delta_B-1)+1) \left(1-(1-1/k_B)^{\Delta_A\min\left\{1,k_B/k_A\right\}}\right)^{k_A} \le 1. \) \end{enumerate} If the maximum degrees in $A_G$, $B_G$, $A_H$, $B_H$ are $\Delta_A$, $\Delta_B$, $D_A$, $D_B$, respectively, and $|L(v)|\ge k_A$ for all $v\in A_G$ and $|L(w)|\ge k_B$ for all $w\in B_G$, then $H$ admits an independent transversal with respect to $L$. \end{theorem}